 A bassist at bossa nova's birth and a Hammond organ pioneer who shaped the space-age sound of Brazilian jazz.

-Born in Rio de Janeiro, Ed Lincoln emerged from the city's vibrant nightclub scene in the 1950s, his fingers finding the groove first on the double bass.
-He was there in the smoke-filled rooms when João Gilberto's new, syncopated guitar style met Antônio Carlos Jobim's harmonies, providing the foundational pulse for what became known as bossa nova.
-Never one to stand still, Lincoln soon embraced the electric organ, particularly the Hammond B-3, and with it forged a new path.
-He fused the cool sophistication of jazz with Brazilian rhythms and a dash of futuristic pop, creating instrumental albums that became the soundtrack for a modernizing, optimistic Brazil.
-His work as a composer, arranger, and bandleader left an indelible mark on the nation's musical identity, connecting its rich acoustic traditions to the electronic age.
+Ed Lincoln provided the foundational pulse for bossa nova in Rio de Janeiro's nightclubs of the 1950s.
+His fingers found the groove on double bass in smoke-filled rooms where João Gilberto's syncopated guitar style met Antônio Carlos Jobim's harmonies.
+Lincoln soon embraced the electric organ, fusing jazz with Brazilian rhythms and futuristic pop.
+His instrumental albums became the soundtrack for a modernizing Brazil.
+His work as a composer, arranger, and bandleader connected the nation's rich acoustic traditions to the electronic age.

 1928–1945